What are the dates for the next certification session?

 How can I get hired to work as a court interpreter and what would I get paid?

 Please be aware that certification does not constitute a guarantee of employment.
-At this time, some Indiana courts employ independent contractors for court interpretation while other Indiana courts utilize the services of staff court interpreters.
+At this time, some Indiana courts employ independent contractors for court interpretation while other Indiana courts utilize the services of staff court interpreters or agency interpreters.
 Therefore, the possible income for a court interpreter can vary.
 Factors affecting the availability of work for independent contractors include the volume of cases requiring interpretation in a specific language, the employment policies of the applicable court, and the availability of certified interpreters in each locality.
 Contact your local courthouse to find out how interpreters are hired in each county.

 How do I find out about program changes, test dates, and training opportunities?